wazuh/wazuh-documentation/source/user-manual/ruleset/json-decoder.rst

         <plugin_decoder offset="after_prematch">JSON_Decoder</plugin_decoder>
     </decoder>

-The JSON decoder will extract the fields contained in the JSON event as dynamic fields, taking into account the end of the prematch text.
+The JSON decoder will extract the fields contained in the JSON event as dynamic fields, taking into account from the end of the prematch text.
 The output of the *wazuh-logtest* is the following:

 .. code-block:: none
     :class: output